 With a return to peacetime conditions, Armstrong Siddeley, never well-known for their rapid reaction abilities, surprised a few people in the auto industry by announcing the release of one of the first of the postwar British cars,

 This was the 2-litre Hurricane drophead coupe, that was followed rapidly by the Lancaster saloon.

-Due to Armstrong Siddeley's long-running connections to the Royal Air Force, these two cars were named in tribute the renowned fighter and bomber aircraft, which had played a tremendous part in helping Britain to survive the challenges of World War II.
+As tribute to Armstrong Siddeley's long-running connections to the Royal Air Force, these two cars were named after the renowned fighter and bomber aircraft, which had played a tremendous part in helping Britain to survive the challenges of World War II.